edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

 but you may need to adjust the code accordingly.
 If you want to skip ahead, the completed source code for this API can be found `in our examples repo
 <https://github.com/edgedb/edgedb-examples/tree/main/fastapi-crud>`_.
 If you
-want to check out an example with EdgeDB Auth, you can find that in the same repo in the `fastapi-crud-auth folder
+want to check out an example with Gel Auth, you can find that in the same repo in the `fastapi-crud-auth folder
 <https://github.com/edgedb/edgedb-examples/tree/main/fastapi-crud-auth>`_.